Testing and Daily Self-Monitoring

 Individuals personally diagnosed with COVID-19 are required to report to the University by filling out the Personal Diagnosis form and are expected to self-isolate at an off-campus location.

-You may return to campus when all four of the following criteria are met:
+You may return to campus when all five of the following criteria are met:

 - At least 10 days have passed since symptoms first appeared

-- You have obtained a note from a medical professional clearing you for return to work or class
+- You have obtained a note from a medical professional clearing you for return to work or class.
+The employee must submit the note to Human Resources Leave Management.

 Daily self-monitoring for COVID-19